wellspringcp/wellspring/01-principles/01-principles.md

 ## Courts

-Courts are nationalized because private property law should enjoy a uniform, undisputed monopoly.

-Courts may be franchised to provide greater coverage.
-All courts without exception shall be lex-libertas courts.

-> [Experimental] Appellate courts shall have larger (in number) juries than lower courts.
+A polity with competing bodies of law is effectively a polity where the residents live under different rules.
+In `WS`, private property law shall enjoy an undisputed monoply in legislation.
+To this end, the court system is a nationalized monopoly.
+This shall not be construed to antagonize private legal settlements over civil disputes.

 ## Open governance